jch00oo/CAA-Data-Analysis-Project/README.md

 We defined active engagement as >= 7 clicks in the past year and repeat clickers as those who clicked on the CalCon Newsletters more than or equal to 7 times in the past 12 months.

-Before we look into the entities of all clickers and repeat clickers, we find that there are issues with the data on repeated records on clicks and around 10 percent of missing values of clickers information.

-To clean up the data, we drop duplicates of repeated clicks on the same website within a day and count only the first click as a click for the day.
+We found that there are issues with the data on repeated records on clicks and around 10 percent of missing values of clickers information.
+To clean up the data, we dropped duplicates of repeated clicks on the same website within a day and count only the first click as a click for the day.
 With that, we find that there are roughly 52605 clicks and 25402 unique clickers clicked on the CalCon newsletters at least once in the past year.
-For the missing values, we infer the birth date of clickers based on the clickers’ "degree 1 year".

 ![1](https://github.com/jch00oo/CAA-Data-Analysis-Project/blob/main/1.png)